Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 means that greater deities never need the Maximize Spell feat, because their spells have maximum effect already.

+### Saving Throws
-**Saving Throws:** A deity's outsider Hit Dice and character level determine its base saving throw bonuses.
+A deity's outsider Hit Dice and character level determine its base saving throw bonuses.
 A deity gets its divine rank as a divine bonus on all saving throws.
 Deities of rank 1 or higher do not automatically fail on a natural saving throw roll of 1.

+### Checks
-**Checks:** A deity gets its divine rank as a divine bonus on all skill checks, ability checks, caster level checks, and turning checks.
+A deity gets its divine rank as a divine bonus on all skill checks, ability checks, caster level checks, and turning checks.
 Lesser deities (rank 6--10) may take 10 on any check, provided they need to make a check at all.
 Intermediate and greater deities (rank 11--20)